 Some teeth require sectioning.
 This is a very common procedure done when a tooth is so firmly anchored in its socket or the root is curved and the socket can’t expand enough to remove it.
-Dr Yamada simply divides the tooth into sections then removes each section one at a time.
+Drs.
+Yamada and Zeidan simply divide the tooth into sections then remove each section one at a time.

 After Tooth Extraction

 For details on home care after tooth extraction, see the page “After Extractions” under “Surgical Instructions”.